r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 ## RESOURCE SCRIPTS IN POST EXPLOITATION
 <blockquote>Auto-run scripts are great when you need multiple modules to run automatically.
 Lets assume the first thing(s) we do after a successfully exploitation its to elevate the current session to NT authority/system, take a screenshot of current desktop, migrate to another process and run post exploitation modules.
 Having all this commands inside a rc script saves us time.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **post.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **post.rc**
 ```
    getprivs
    getsystem